wilsonmar/python-samples/README.md

 Here we aim to provide code that exhibit the security and technical features needed in a (hostile) production environment where debugging needs to occur quickly.

 ## Featured Projects
+These contain various utilities, by recentcy:
+* <strong>print-inkjet.py</strong> keeps print heads clear by sending a pdf containing colored text and images.
 * <strong>ls_al.py</strong> lists files in a directory like the Linux command ls -al.
 * <strong>mondrian-gen.py</strong> to generate a png art in the style of Mondrian.
 References macOS Keychain to keep OpenAI API key.
 * <strong>openweather.py</strong> to obtain from API calls and format weather data (as fuzzy tokens)